First Plants to Learn

 - And critical for any home apothecary is Rosemary Gladstar‘s Medicinal Herbs: A Beginner’s Guide to gain skills on using herbs you grow at home.

-Chris Chisholm is founder and co-owner of Wolf Camp and the Wolf College.
+Chris Chisholm is founder and co-owner of Wolf Camp and the Conservation College.
 For training on wild edibles, wilderness survival, and more, check out these programs: